Friendly fire is an oxymoron. It means one unit firing upon another unit from the same side.

 Some 35 minutes after sunset on April 20, 1944, the convoy was spotted and tracked by the Germans, who launched a three-pronged attack with Junkers 88 and Heinkel 111 medium bombers.
 Each flew very low, using the shoreline as a background, thus confusing the search radar of the Allied ships.
 The first wave struck from dead ahead, torpedoing SS Paul Hamilton and SS Samite.
 The former, which had been inexcusably carrying both a load of ammunition as well as hundreds of Army Air Force personnel, blew up in a shattering explosion--and all 504 men on board her were killed in the blast.

 IFF - Identification Friend or Foe.
-Safety Measures for aircraft were recognized early.
+Safety Measures for aircraft were recognized early on as necessary.

 29August 1940--The exchange with the British Tizard Mission of scientific and technical information touched upon means of identifying friendly aircraft which develops into IFF used extensively since.